Michigan Collegiate Art Exhibition

-The 2020 Michigan Collegiate Art Exhibition is generously supported by Michigan State Universities College of Communications, Arts and Sciences, College of Engineering, and Residential College of Arts and Humanities.
-Additional support from Jack & Sue Davis.
+The Michigan Collegiate Art Exhibition is supported in part by Michigan State University’s College of Communication Arts and Sciences, College of Arts and Letters, College of Engineering and the Residential College in the Arts & Humanities.
+Additional support from Lansing Community College, the Mariel Foundation, Jack & Sue Davis and Bernie Campanella.

 2020 Michigan Collegiate Art Exhibition Jurors